 - Turn the Mode dial of Canon camera and set the Manual mode (M) or Shutter priority (Tv).
 Simply turn the large mode dial to the symbols Tv or M.

 - Turn the small main dial to change the shutter speed.
-The camera automatically set the aperture.
+The camera automatically sets the aperture.

 How to change the shutter speed on Nikon

-Set shutter speed on Nikon similar by Canon.
+Set the shutter speed to Nikon like Canon.

 Nikon cameras have a different design.
-You should read your camera's manual or watch the video.
+You should read the manual for your camera or watch the video.

-The second way to change the shutter speed is to use different filters, such as a polarizer and ND filters.
-How to use filters in landscape photography you can read on this site too.
+A second way to change the shutter speed is to use different filters, such as a polarizer and ND filters.
+How to use filters in landscape photography you can also read on this site.

 How to use the shutter speed

 The shutter speed determines the movement in the image.
-A long shutter speed records more movement than short shutter speed.
-Consequently, you can freeze or blur motion in the frame.
-It looks very beautiful if you can do it right.
+Long shutter speed records more movement than short shutter speed.
+Therefore, you can freeze or blur the movement in the frame.
+It looks very beautiful if you can do it correctly.

-Many landscape photographers prefer to use a long shutter speed when shooting moving elements.
-This method is called Long Exposure Photography and is often used to create dreamy landscape pictures.
+Many landscape photographers prefer to use slow shutter speeds when taking pictures of moving elements.
+This method is called long exposure and is often used to create dreamy landscapes.

-Nighttime photography needs slow shutter speed and high IS.
-The best example of nighttime photography is Northern Lights shooting.
+Night photography requires a slow shutter speed and high ISO.
+The best example of night photography is taking pictures of northern lights.

 Long Exposure photography

-Long exposure photography is the most popular technique today.
+High shutter speed photography is the most popular technique today.
 This technique has gained popularity in the last few years.
-Start with an f/8 f-stop and a 10-second shutter speed.
+Start with an aperture of f / 8 and a shutter speed of 10 seconds.
 Use a tripod every time.